naveedkhalid091/Learn_Next.js/step05_styling/step02_flex_with _tailwind/flex_basics.md

 </div>

 In this example, the <div> with the class flex is the flex container, and the three child <div> elements (Item 1, Item 2, Item 3) are the flex items.
-Only the immediate child elements of th container becomes flex items.
+Only the immediate child elements of the container becomes flex items.
 Childrens of `flex items` are not affected.

 `Note`: if you wanted to use the below flex utilities then first you have to write `flex` and then write below utilities.
 If you will not follow this pattren then flex properties will not work.\***\*\*\*\*\*\*\***\*\*\***\*\*\*\*\*\*\***\_\***\*\*\*\*\*\*\***\*\*\***\*\*\*\*\*\*\***